zagarsuren/visionaid-vqa/README.md

   - `florence2-finetuned` (Multimodal reasoning model finetuned with VizWiz)
 - 📷 Accepts image input from upload or camera
 - ❓ Accepts natural language questions
-- 🔊 Accepts audio input and converts audio to text (appstt.py)
-- 🔊 Converts answers to speech using `gTTS` (appstt.py)
+- 🔊 Converts answers to speech using `gTTS`
-- 🎧 Auto-plays audio response in the app (appstt.py)
+- 🎧 Auto-plays audio response in the app

 ---